all-the-hubbub/hubbub/README.md

 # Hubbub
 Ever go to a conference and feel like you haven't connected to the people you would have liked to meet?
 This app seeks to solve that!
-Using your public Github data, we might be able to connect you with other people who share your technical interests.
+Using your public GitHub data, we might be able to connect you with other people who share your technical interests.
 Maybe not, but at least you'll have lunch with somebody.

 This app doesn't do much yet, but it will!